The Expulsion of the Déisi: Background

 The term Déisi initially designated various subject peoples owing tribute to landowning tribes.
 It derives from the Old Irish déis, meaning "client(s)" or "vassalry"; this distinguishes it from other Irish ethnonyms that derive from ancestors' personal names.
 The Expulsion of the Déisi concerns one such group, the Déisi Muman of Munster, who lived primarily in the present-day counties of Waterford and Tipperary and were subject to the Eóganachta dynasty.
 Over time, the Déisi Muman grew in power, and were prominent enough to found their own local kingdom at a fairly early date.
 The various groups designated Déisi were not originally closely related, but by the mid-8th century, following the rise of the Déisi Muman, they came to be seen as a genealogically linked whole, descended from the same noble ancestors.
-The Explulsion of the Déisi gives a mythical origin narrative for the then powerful Déisi Muman and associated groups.
+The Expulsion of the Déisi gives a mythical origin narrative for the then powerful Déisi Muman and associated groups.

 The Expulsion of the Déisi was long considered a more or less historically accurate account of a mass displacement of the Déisi and their subsequent settlement on the southwestern coast of Ireland and elsewhere.
-This was later disputed by scholars such as John MacNeill, Patrick C. Power, T. F. O'Rahilly, and Séamus Pender, who regard it as late fiction.
+This was later disputed by scholars such as Eoin MacNeill, Patrick C. Power, T. F. O'Rahilly, and Séamus Pender, who regard it as late fiction.